 DIY Framing for a New Door

 This page covers framing an existing wall to install a new door.
 Illustrations and instructions include cutting into the wall, planning the frame, and installing a new king stud.
-For easier installation, and to save time you can use a pre-hung door for this project.
-The packaging will have the dimensions for the jamb printed on it to make calculations and measurements easier.
+To save time and make installation easier, you should use a pre-hung door for this project.
+The packaging will have the dimensions for the rough opening and jamb printed on it to make calculations and measurements simple.

 Door Frame Structure